WalmartSolutions/Gothaj-3.0-Alpha/README.md

 # Why?
 2nd best Intave cheat like bro ong.
 Was very ez to crack mane.
 Also sum people are chill from their com but some are hella acoustic ykyk.

+# Disclaimer:
+**Please do not use Gothaj 3.0 Alpha Cracks from any other sources besides this one.
+We are highly trusted and there is a chance that other sources culd be promoting our crack as their own or even worse ratting our crack and It could give the Gothaj Development Team bad name.
+Run clients only from trusted sources!!!**

 [3000IQPlayA]: https://github.com/3000IQPlay

 # How To Use